Live well work well during COVID19

-- 10 Days of Happiness free online coaching programme for challenging times
+- 10 Days of Happiness is a free online coaching programme for challenging times

 - Managing our wellbeing in the context of the pandemic, including self-assessment tools

-- Good Thinking offers tools and wellbeing app to help your mental health
+- Good Thinking offers tools and wellbeing apps to help your mental health

 - 31-day meditation challenge run by Inner Space

-- Headspace are offering some meditation for you to listen to for free, anytime
+- Headspace is offering some meditation for you to listen to for free, anytime

 - Every Mind Matters can help you with a free plan, expert advice and practical tips

-- Mind have some useful guidance on how to cope with worries about coronavirus
+- Mind has some helpful guidance on how to cope with worries about coronavirus

-- Shout is a a national 24/7 crisis textline service run by Mental Health Innovations (of which Imperial's Institute of Global Health Innovation is a partner)
+- Shout is a national 24/7 crisis text line service run by Mental Health Innovations (of which Imperial's Institute of Global Health Innovation is a partner)

-- MacMillan provide support for people with cancer
+- MacMillan provides support for people with cancer

-- Mental Health Foundation share a range of resources on how to look after your mental health during the Coronavirus outbreak
+- Mental Health Foundation shares a range of resources on looking after your mental health during the Coronavirus outbreak.

-- 5 podcasts to help your mental health while in self-isolation
+- Five podcasts to help your mental health while in self-isolation

 Leading and managing remotely

-We are living and working in extraordinary times and the challenges now facing leaders and managers are equally extraordinary.
-The known ways of operating have been disrupted and the new normal has yet to emerge.
+We live and work in extraordinary times, and the challenges now facing leaders and managers are equally extraordinary.
+The known ways of operating have been disrupted, and the new normal has yet to emerge.
 The challenges facing leaders and managers in the College are diverse.
-Some of our people are directly involved in the fight against the virus; others are working remotely finding innovative ways to provide services and support to students and staff; others are furloughed or at home in isolation unable to work or continue their research.
+Some of our people are directly involved in the fight against the virus; others are working remotely, finding innovative ways to provide services and support to students and staff; others are furloughed or at home in isolation, unable to work or continue their research.

-As leaders and managers, we are responding to the challenges of delivering tasks and products, supporting individuals with their specific concerns and circumstances and operating within the wider context of anxiety, current risk and uncertainty.
-We are doing this while also managing our own unique circumstances and anxieties.
+As leaders and managers, we respond to the challenges of delivering tasks and products, supporting individuals with their specific concerns and circumstances and operating within the broader context of anxiety, current risk and uncertainty.
+We are doing this while also managing our unique circumstances and fears.

-Recommended resources are available on the LDC pages.
+Recommended resources are available on the People and Organisational Development web pages.

 Support for parents and carers

-The College Employee Engagement team in HR are in contact with My Family Care and Working Families to support those of you that are balancing children and/or caring responsibilities during this difficult time.
+The College Employee Engagement team in HR is in contact with My Family Care and Working Families to support those of you balancing children or caring responsibilities during this difficult time.